 You can mix powdered grout with water, or you can use premixed grout.
 Spread it liberally on the surface of the tile with a grout float, which is like a concrete trowel with a foam surface.
 Use the float to force grout into all the grout lines, ensuring even coverage with no voids, and then scrape off excess grout and return it to your tray.

-If you're installing porous ceramic tiles, it's a good idea to apply grout release before grouting.
+If you're installing porous ceramic tiles, it's a good idea to apply grout release agent before grouting.
 It prevents excess grout from collecting on the surface of the tile.

 Step 8: Clean the Grout Haze